helenijevans/python-scavenger-hunt/README.md

 ### **Challenge 1 – `file1.py`**
 - **Type:** Debugging
 - **Task:** The file contains a function `total_odds(nums)` that calculates the sum of odd numbers.
-- **Goal:** Run the file and observe the output.
+- **Goal:** Fix any bugs, run the file, and get the correct output.
 This is your first clue.

 ---